JeffreyRStevens/cv/cv.md

 <br>

 I'm Susan J. Rosowski Associate Professor of [Psychology](https://psychology.unl.edu) and a resident member of the [Center for Brain, Biology & Behavior](https://cb3.unl.edu/) at the [University of Nebraska-Lincoln](http://www.unl.edu/).
 I study decision making, cognition, and well-being in humans and other animals at the [Adaptive Decision Making Lab](https://decisionslab.unl.edu) and the [Canine Cognition and Human Interaction Lab](https://dogcog.unl.edu).
+I am also a Data Science Mentor at [RStudio Academy](https://www.rstudio.com/academy) where I teach data science to teams of learners.

 ## Academic Positions